Riot reportedly considering nixing LCS spring split

-The 2021 season is expected to bring some big changes with Riot Games planning to forego an LCS spring split and instead implement one long season, Travis Gafford reported.
+The 2021 League of Legends season is expected to bring some big changes, with Riot Games planning to forego an LCS spring split and instead implement one long season, esports interviewer and personality Travis Gafford reported.

 The teams that did qualify for Worlds in North America -- FlyQuest, TSM, Team Liquid -- fell way short in their Worlds’ appearances.
 None of the teams made it out of the group stage.